 Stony Brook University Hospital is the only ACS-verified Level I Adult and Pediatric Trauma Center in Suffolk County.
 This is the highest-level trauma designation by the New York State Department of Health.
 We admit more than 300 children per year with traumatic injuries.

 Injured children are transported by ambulance or helicopter to the Shock Trauma Unit in our Emergency Department, where our trauma team coordinates the initial evaluation and treatment.

 The Emergency Room has round the clock coverage by our Surgical and Emergency Medicine faculties.
-Our trauma surgeons are specialized in pediatric trauma surgery; spine exposure; pelvic exposure; and diagnostic endoscopy.
+Our surgeons are specialized in pediatric trauma surgery, performing both conventional and minimally invasive procedures.
 Specialty consultation is available 24 hours a day in neurosurgery, cardiothoracic surgery, orthopaedic surgery, plastic surgery, and dental and maxillofacial surgery.
 Victims with major burns also receive highly specialized emergency care in our burn center whose staff works closely with the trauma team.

 We are also invested in educating the physicians of tomorrow and providing our community with the most up-to-date knowledge.
-Our Pediatric Trauma Surgical faculties are active in our medical school and residency programs.
+Our Pediatric Trauma Surgical faculty are active in our medical school and residency programs.
 They also teach their colleagues and area providers in Advance Trauma Life Support (ATLS), a trauma education program developed by the American College of Surgeons.